 Known as the Lewis Shield because Barney won this competition for the first three seasons and then donated the Shield to the club!

-Miriam Reader Memorial Doubles **: open to all whatever their handicap, handicap play.
+**Miriam Reader Memorial Doubles: a knock-out handicap event open to all whatever their handicap.
 An excellent coaching tool as partners are allocated on the basis of their handicaps.
 The higher your handicap, the better your partner!
 If your handicap is above 20 you will play off 20.
-Organised as a Knock-out.

 Miriam was a stalwart of the club for many years, and a supporter of us and other local clubs.
 She was a high handicap player, but loved playing the game, and also, as she lived just round the corner, doing the washing up for matches when she wasn’t playing in them!
-She donated a sum to us in her will, which is why we bought a dish-washer amongst other things.
+She donated a sum to us in her will, part of which we used to buy a dish-washer in her honour.

 Peter Howell was chairman of the club from 1985 for 16 years and Audrey was also a member of the club.

-Association Croquet Ladder *: a year-long handicap Ladder open to all – beginners welcome at any time!
+* Ladder: a year-long handicap Ladder open to all – beginners welcome at any time, but doesn’t run some years!
 Sign up now or add your name to the Ladder in the Club House any time during the season.
 Detailed rules are on the Notice Board.

-New Members AC Competition *: a competition run in late August/early September for all those who’ve joined this year or last year.
-Exact format determined by the number/strength of entries.
+* New Members Competition: a competition run in late August/early September for all those who’ve joined this year or last year.

-Hunter Plate: open to all.
-Single 13-point games.
-Dog eat dog!
-Played without bisques – or mercy!
+Hunter Plate: open to all, level play, Single 13-point games.
 Organised as Blocks followed by a Knock-out.

-Kitching Rose Bowl: open to all, handicap play, best of 3 x 13-point games.
+Kitching Rose Bowl: a knock-out event open to all, handicap play, best of 3 x 13-point games.
 Players with a handicap of more than 10 will play off 10.
-Organised as a Knock-out.

 Brian Kitching was a member of the club for many years and donated the trophy.

-Golf High Bisquers Handicap *: open to anyone with a Golf handicap of 8 or above at the beginning of the season.
+* High Bisquers Handicap: open to anyone with a Golf handicap of 8 or above at the beginning of the season.
 For beginners and those trying to improve.

-Golf Teams League (Fraser Tankard) **: Tuesday evenings (probably no more than two evenings monthly for anyone).
+** Teams League (Fraser Tankard): Tuesday evenings (probably no more than two evenings monthly for anyone).
 Please contact Derek Crocombe (via Daniel Crocombe if you want to do this electronically) if you want to play in this.